dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

+FOURTH:
+The boat design didn't turn out how I would have liked it to, so I have gone with the same concept but made a Koi fish pond instead.
+This design has allowed me to add randomness and animation to the design which is ultimately what I wanted.
+When zoomed in on the water you can see the particles moving and when zoomed in even further you can see the actual water particles.

 THIRD:

 Layers have been added, in the mean time I am designing a boat sitting in water for the first